-As reported by IRI, the U.S. yogurt retail market grew in the fifty-two weeks ended January 2, 2022 for the second year in a row after four years of declines.
-Yogurt retail sales in the United States grew at an annual rate of 2.3% to an estimated \$6.889 billion in the fifty-two weeks ended January 2, 2022 from \$6.732 billion in the fifty-two weeks ended January 3, 2021.
-In terms of sales in volume, yogurt retail sales in the United States experienced a slight decline at an annual rate of 0.3% to an estimated 1,296,561 metric tons in the fifty-two weeks ended January 2, 2022 from 1,300,489 metric tons in the fifty-two weeks ended January 3, 2021.
+As reported by IRI, the U.S. yogurt retail market experienced strong dollar growth in the fifty-two weeks ended January 1, 2023 due to price increases by most manufacturers.
+Yogurt retail sales in the United States grew at an annual rate of 10% to an estimated \$7.570 billion in the fifty-two weeks ended January 1, 2023 from \$6.883 billion in the fifty-two weeks ended January 2, 2022.
+In terms of sales in volume, yogurt retail sales in the United States experienced a decline at an annual rate of 3.3% to an estimated 1,252,630 metric tons in the fifty-two weeks ended January 1, 2023 from 1,296,561 metric tons in the fifty-two weeks ended January 2, 2022.

 The U.S. yogurt market can be divided into two distinct categories: flavored and fruit yogurt, representing approximately 86.8% of sales in value, and plain yogurt, accounting for the remaining 13.2%.
-Retail sales in value of flavored and fruit yogurt increased at an annual rate of 3.1% in the fifty-two weeks ended January 2, 2022.
-Plain yogurt experienced a decrease in 2021, with retail sales in value in the United States of \$912 million in the fifty-two weeks ended January 2, 2022 from \$937 million in the fifty-two weeks ended January 3, 2021, decreasing at an annual rate of 2.7%.
+Retail sales in value of flavored and fruit yogurt increased at an annual rate of 10% in the fifty-two weeks ended January 1, 2023.
+Retail sales in value in the United States of plain yogurt experienced an increase in 2022 to \$1.005 billion in the fifty-two weeks ended January 1, 2023 from \$912 million in the fifty-two weeks ended January 2, 2022, increasing at an annual rate of 10.2%.
 The majority of our sales in the United States are in the plain yogurt market.
 Our strength in the plain yogurt category has been driven by Greek strained yogurt.
-As reported by IRI, we are the leading plain yogurt brand in the United States, accounting for approximately 29.0% of sales in the plain yogurt market in the fifty-two weeks ended January 2, 2022.
+As reported by IRI, we are the leading plain yogurt brand in the United States, accounting for approximately 29.0% of sales in the plain yogurt market in the fifty-two weeks ended January 1, 2023.

 Our principal competitors in the U.S. yogurt market are General Mills, with its Yoplait brand, Groupe Danone, with its Dannon brand, Stonyfield, Oikos and Chobani.
-Together, General Mills and Groupe Danone account for a joint market share across all product categories that exceeds 45.3% in terms of sales in value.
-Private label products account for approximately 8.6% of the market in terms of sales in value.
-We are reported by IRI to be the fourth largest market participant in terms of sales in value, accounting for approximately a 4.6% share of the yogurt market in the fifty-two weeks ended January 2, 2022.
-Our U.S. market share in volume is 3.9% for the fifty-two weeks ended January 2, 2022.
+Together, General Mills and Groupe Danone account for a joint market share across all product categories that exceeds 44% in terms of sales in value.
+Private label products account for approximately 8.8% of the market in terms of sales in value.
+We are reported by IRI to be the fourth largest market participant in terms of sales in value, accounting for approximately a 4.6% share of the yogurt market in the fifty-two weeks ended January 1, 2023.
+Our U.S. market share in volume is 3.6% for the fifty-two weeks ended January 1, 2023.
 However, our management, based on actual sales in volume, believes that our U.S. market share may be significantly understated, due to certain limitations in the availability of data.